typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 ## Java API: GraknTx

 The Java API, `GraknTx`, is a low-level API that encapsulates the [Grakn knowledge model](../knowledge-model/model).
-It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a knowledge base programmatically.
+It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a knowledge graph programmatically.
 It is also possible to perform simple concept lookups using the java API, which I’ll illustrate presently.
-First, let’s look at building up the knowledge base.
+First, let’s look at building up the knowledge graph.

 ### Building the Schema

 We will look at the same schema as is covered in the [Basic Schema documentation](../building-schema/basic-schema) using Graql, which you may already be familiar with.
 If you’re not, the schema is fully specified in Graql [here](../building-schema/basic-schema#the-complete-schema).

-First we need a [knowledge base](../java-library/setup#initialising-a-transaction-on-the-knowledge-base):
+First we need a [knowledge graph](../java-library/setup#initialising-a-transaction-on-the-knowledge-base):

 ```java
 GraknSession session = Grakn.session(uri, keyspace);